kaliop-uk/kueueingbundle-stomp/readme.md

 STOMP is a protocol used by multiple messaging brokers, such as ActiveMQ, Apache Apollo and RabbitMQ (but we suggest you use AMQP to communicate with RabbitMQ, which is supported natively by the Queueing Bundle)

-Currently the bundle is tested using Apache Apollo.
+Currently the bundle is tested using Apache Apollo and Apache ActiveMQ.

 See: https://stomp.github.io and https://github.com/kaliop-uk/kueueingbundle respectively for more details.